-Finally, the specific shape of your roof can also influence cost.
-If the accessibility of your roof or the parts that need to be repaired or replaced is limited, a roofer will typically charge more for the job.
+The specific shape of your roof can also influence cost.
+If your roof is less accessible or the parts that need to be repaired or replaced are limited, a roofer will typically charge more.
 Similarly, the project will be more expensive if the roof is steep or more than two stories off the ground.
 We’ve included a breakdown of different roof types and parts below, as illustrated in our Learn the Basics of Roof Systems article.

 Beyond the price of materials and labor, you may need to consider additional factors to calculate your new roof cost.